codinBabe/Freecodecamp/README.md

-This repo contains all my certification learning in freecodecamp
+This repo contains all my certification learning on freecodecamp